Warning, borrowing money also costs money.

 Buying a motorcycle: new or used?

 At first glance, buying a new motorcycle is more appealing for a beginner.
-Indeed, the shiny appearance of the machine, the gentle purring of the mechanics, and the guarantees offered by the seller are all reasons to opt for a new bike.
-However, expect a higher purchase price compared to a used motorcycle.
-Unfortunately, if the rider plans to sell their motorcycle in the future, they will lose much more money than if they had opted for a used vehicle.
+Indeed, the shiny appearance of the machine, the gentle purr of the mechanics, and the guarantees offered by the seller are all reasons to turn to a new bike.
+However, one should expect a higher purchase price compared to a used motorcycle.
+Unfortunately, if in the future, the motorcyclist plans to resell their motorcycle, they will lose much more money than if they had opted for a used vehicle.

-The beginner is therefore better off buying a used motorcycle to gain initial riding experience and improve their reflexes if their budget does not allow for a new machine.
+The beginner is therefore better off buying a used motorcycle to gain initial driving experience and improve their reflexes if their budget does not allow them to acquire a new machine.
 It is also important to note that the insurance for a used motorcycle is lower than that for a new motorcycle.

-The type of motorcycle that suits a beginner depends mainly on the intended use.
-For city commuting and daily short trips, the maxi scooter combines comfort and the ability to weave through traffic jams.
+The type of motorcycle suitable for a beginner mainly depends on the use they intend to make of it.
+For city travel and short daily trips, the maxi scooter combines comfort and the ability to weave through traffic jams.
 The roadster is also a suitable mount for beginner riders.
-Quite maneuverable, it proves to be very reliable and provides a sense of security for the rider.
+Quite maneuverable, it proves to be very reliable and provides a sense of security to the motorcyclist.

-The sports bike is another affordable machine for beginners.
+The sports bike is another affordable machine for the beginner.
 Its advantage lies in its lightness and powerful brakes.
-If the rider wants to venture onto trails or tracks, the trail bike is the ideal choice with its great height.
-It takes a bit more experience to tackle ruts, sand, and obstacles with an enduro or trail bike.
-If the former is approved for street use, the latter is prohibited in cities.
+If the motorcyclist wishes to venture onto trails or tracks, the trail bike represents the ideal motorcycle with its great height.
+It takes a bit more experience to tackle ruts, sand, and obstacles with an enduro or trail motorcycle.
+If the former is approved and can circulate in the streets, the latter is prohibited in cities.

 The ideal engine size for a beginner motorcyclist

-To start learning to ride a motorcycle and acquire the essential riding reflexes, it is preferable to opt for a low-displacement mount.
+To start learning to ride a motorcycle and acquire the essential reflexes for riding a two-wheeler, it is preferable to opt for a low engine size mount.
 Indeed, the beginner does not fully master riding techniques and is not entirely familiar with their machine.
-The best choice is a motorcycle with a 500 to 600 cm³ engine.
+It is therefore best to opt for a motorcycle of 500 to 600 cm³.
 Its relative power enhances the sensations at the handlebars and it is easier to control.

 What about tax advantages?

-Riding a motorcycle to work offers considerable tax advantages for the motorcyclist.
-They can deduct the actual expenses incurred by their new vehicle from their tax return.
-These include fuel, maintenance and repair costs, protective clothing, insurance premiums, and road tax.
-Just keep the receipts for these expenses.
-If the motorcycle is only used to commute to work part of the year, you can request a flat rate of 0.15 euros per kilometer, up to 200 km round trip per day.
+Riding a motorcycle to get to work offers considerable tax advantages to the motorcyclist.
+They can deduct from their tax return the actual expenses incurred by their new vehicle.
+This includes fuel, maintenance and repair costs, protective clothing, insurance premium, and road tax.
+It is enough to keep the receipts for these expenses.
+If the motorcycle is only used to get to work part of the year, you can request a flat rate of 0.15 euros per kilometer, up to a limit of 200 km round trip per day.

 It is also advisable to include the depreciation of the motorcycle purchase in your professional expenses.
-A new motorcycle is typically depreciated over 5 years.
-However, it is possible to apply a declining balance depreciation after obtaining approval from the tax authorities.
+A new motorcycle is normally depreciated over 5 years.
+However, it is possible to proceed with a declining balance depreciation of the machine after obtaining the tax authorities’ approval.

 How to finance your first motorcycle?

-The purchase of a new or used motorcycle can be financed through a loan.
-The motorcyclist can choose between a designated loan or an undesignated loan.
+The acquisition of a new or used motorcycle can be financed through a loan.
+The motorcyclist has the choice between an assigned loan or an unassigned loan.
 The installment loan is the ideal solution for a machine whose price exceeds 2,500 euros.
 The repayment can be spread over 24 to 84 months.
-Some banks offer to grant a loan equivalent to 110% of the price of the used motorcycle to cover the costs associated with this purchase, such as road tax or the first insurance premium.
+Some banks offer to grant a loan equivalent to 110% of the price of the used motorcycle to cover the costs related to this purchase, such as road tax or the first insurance premium.